KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data/README.md

 7. The datasets we provided on GitHub may exceed the download limit of your web browser.
 You may need to Git Clone this repository to local machine in order to download the zipped csv files in such cases.

-6. The datasets we provided on GitHub may exceed the download limit of your web browser.
-You may need to Git Clone this repository to local machine in order to download the zipped csv files in such cases.

 ## Contact:

 Please contact Dimitris Papanikolaou (d-papanikolaou@kellogg.northwestern.edu) or Amit Seru (aseru@stanford.edu) for any questions regarding the data.